Share/Learn

 • the goal of the task,

-• the results the task must produce (outputs),
+• the outputs the task must produce,

 Goal